-What kind of help-support do we give them?
-Indirectly, first of all, regional power helps enterprises.
-And those already - to their work teams.
-We are talking about the allocation of funds for the payment of lifting to those who want to find a job here for people from other regions of Russia, or from the Donbass.
+What kind of help-support do we provide them?
+Indirectly, first of all, the regional authorities help enterprises.
+And those already - to their labor collectives.
+We are talking about the allocation of funds to pay lifting wishing to find a job here, people from other regions of Russia, or from Donbass.

 We also assist companies in organizing refresher courses for newcomers.
 We mobilize regional officials to promptly resolve issues related to the issuance of necessary documents to the migrants.

 - Another mode of economic stimulation is the "Free Vladivostok Port" (SPV) in the territory of Chukotka, which has been operating since recent times.
 Did the residents appear in it?